-FAULT location in distribution medium voltage (MV) networks has been a subject of interest to utility engineers and researchers [1-3].
+Fault location in MV Distribution Networks (DN) has been a subject of interest to utility engineers and researchers [1-3].
+The accuracy of fault location has a direct impact on restoration of service and outage management in distribution systems.
 Information on accurate fault location available just after the fault helps utility personnel to expedite service restoration and to make adequate reconfiguration of the network for reducing outage time and operating costs.
-Therefore, more efficient methods for fault location, supply restoration and high quality customer service, which reduce the overall costs, are highly required [4-5].
+Therefore, more efficient methods for fault location, supply restoration and high quality customer service, which reduce the overall costs, are highly required [4-7].